William Barlow (bishop of Chichester)

 William Barlow (also spelled Barlowe; c.
 1498 – 13 August 1568) was an English Augustinian prior turned bishop of four dioceses, a complex figure of the Protestant Reformation.
 Aspects of his life await scholarly clarification.
-Labelled by some a "weathercock reformer", he was in fact a staunch evangelical, an anti-Catholic and collaborator in the Dissolution of the Monasteries and dismantling of church estates; and largely consistent in his approach, apart from an early anti-Lutheran tract and a supposed recantation under Mary I. He was one of the four consecrators and the principal consecrator of Matthew Parker, as archbishop of Canterbury in 1559.
+Labelled by some a "weathercock reformer", he was in fact a staunch evangelical, an anti-Catholic and collaborator in the dissolution of the monasteries and dismantling of church estates; and largely consistent in his approach, apart from an early anti-Lutheran tract and a supposed recantation under Mary I. He was one of the four consecrators and the principal consecrator of Matthew Parker, as archbishop of Canterbury in 1559.

 Life

-William Barlow was born in Essex, England in about 1498 to Robert Barlow, merchant and deputy customs officer of Colchester and his wife Anna.
+William Barlow was born in Essex around 1498 to Robert Barlow, merchant and deputy customs officer of Colchester and his wife Anna.
 Details of his childhood and early education are still unknown.
 Both Oxford and Cambridge Universities have laid claim to Barlow, but there is no extant evidence.

 An Augustinian regular canon, he is first mentioned as prior of Bromehill Priory, Weeting, Norfolk in 1525.
 Before that he probably entered St Osyth's Priory, near Colchester, in about 1516.
 Many authorities have suggested that, before Bromehill, Barlow had 'headed some smaller houses', beginning as early as 1507.
 He may have used the surname, Finch, during this period at Tiptree and Leighs in Essex and Haverfordwest in Pembrokeshire, and Bisham in Berkshire.
 However, this is very unlikely as there is no contemporary evidence for these earlier appointments, nor that he ever used the name 'Finch'.
 This theory would also put his year of birth back to around 1480, which is nearly twenty years before the suggested date of 1498, a date supported by a claim that he was 60 years old in 1559.
 The confusion may have arisen as many accounts 'conflate the careers of two, three, or possibly four persons'.
-Bromehill Priory was dissolved by Cardinal Wolsey in 1528, and Barlow was granted a yearly pension of 40 shillings.
+Bromehill Priory was dissolved by Cardinal Thomas Wolsey in 1528, and Barlow was granted a yearly pension of 40 shillings.

 Already by 1526 he was in contact with the literature of the Protestant reformers, and he may have been the courier who brought a work of Johannes Bugenhagen to Thomas More.
 After 1528, Barlow spent some time on the continent and became familiar with the reformist doctrines of Martin Luther and others, many of whom he met.
 He also experienced the new social organisation brought about by the reformers.
 His written account was published initially in 1531.